 It’s one thing for a tenant to have some trash on their patio, but it’s another for them to have mold growing in the rental as a result of a filthy lifestyle.
 If the tenant has simply gotten a bit lazy, you should send a polite letter asking them to clean up.
 If the situation is a bit more extreme, then you may have to send the tenant a notice to clean up or quit the premises.

 What to Look For

 Technically, landlords can’t go around telling tenants how and when to clean.
 You need a valid reason to confront them.
 If you suspect that the tenant is violating health or fire codes, or causing damage to themselves, the property, or other people, then you should investigate immediately.
 Schedule a unit inspection, giving proper notice to the tenant, and investigate.
+(Keep in mind that certain states, like California, prohibit landlords from conducting general inspections.)
 Here are some indications of an issue that should be addressed:

 - Animal feces

 - Excessive garbage

 - Overwhelming, unpleasant odors